 Song translation by Agnes and Lisa.
 (We welcome help to improve the translation.)

 This article was posted on Tuesday, February 5th, 2013 at 5:45 pm and is filed under Children's Songs, China, Chinese, Chinese Children's Songs, Chinese Cuisine, Chinese New Year, Chinese New Years Songs, Countries & Cultures, Cuisine, Dances, Games Around the World, Holiday Songs, Holidays Around the World, Laba, Languages, Recipes of the World, YouTube.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “A Children’s Song about The Laba Spring Festival from Ancient Beijing that Starts off Chinese New Year Festivities”